There are no bad dogs, only untapped potential!

 We offer Private lessons (in-home and virtual), Online Courses and Group Classes.
 There are 3 categories of private lessons, but all are positive, reward based, force-free and custom to the individual dog and owners.
 Group classes require an evaluation and approval to join.
 Basics sessions primarily teach manners, impulse control and confidence, but sometimes include foundational fitness or trick training.
 This arms dogs with skills to make better choices rather than jumping, nipping, barking excessively, or pulling on walks.
 Behavior Solutions and Behavior Transformation sessions include management strategies, games, and exercises directly aimed at getting dangerous behaviors such as biting under control, then working to resolve the problem entirely.
 Advanced training includes expert fitness material, advanced behavior chains, and introduction to agility.
 The advanced material builds on the concepts from basics sessions and requires that dogs are reliable with safety commands such as off, come, and leave it.

 The amount of sessions needed depends on where your dog is now and how much that differs from your goals for him or her.
 It also depends on consistently doing the training homework given and practicing material we cover in sessions.
 Some dogs may only need a few sessions, while others may need long term training for severe issues, to develop advanced skills, or because the family’s goals have evolved.
-On average, most dogs have weekly sessions for about 3 months.
+On average, most dogs have weekly sessions for about 2-3 months.

-Corrections are not productive in teaching a dog to alter their behavior, and only harm the relationship and trust between you and your dog.
+Corrections are not productive in teaching a dog to alter their behavior or to build necessary underlying skills, and only harm the relationship and trust between you and your dog.
 Dogs respond best to respect, patience and rewarding the behaviors we want rather than punishing undesirable ones.
 Rather than correcting a behavior, I teach the dog that the behavior is unnecessary or not rewarding, and teach him or her some behaviors I would like instead.
 Many of the most serious behavior problems, including "aggression," stem from fear and a lack of proper coping mechanisms and confidence.
 Correcting or punishing the behavior will only cause it to escalate over time, so it is best to teach the dog he or she doesn't need to be afraid in the first place.
 This not only resolves the bad behavior, but also the stress and fear that caused it.
 Aversives are inhumane and unnecessary for enviable training success.

 Please fill out a Pre-Evaluation form using the "Pre-Evaluation Form" button at the bottom of any page to give me some background and safety information about your dog(s).
 A second follow-up form may be required in some cases for Behavior Solutions dogs.
 Please send a copy of your dog's most recent immunization records by email, along with a signed copy of the liability form, which can be found on the home page and services page.
 All forms and documents need to be completed or sent at least 48 hours before the evaluation.
 If your evaluation is around a mealtime, please withhold half of your dog’s food.
 Please consider your training goals, which we will be discussing, and most importantly, be ready to have fun with your dog and receive a training plan that will yield awesome results!

 I coach owners through each exercise or game I teach their dogs, including the underlying concepts, different troubleshooting methods to make the games fun and most effective for their dog, and the actual mechanics of movements and correctly timing cues and rewards.
 I give homework based on the games you and your dog have learned, but the amount of time you spend on it each day is up to you.
-I recommend minimum and maximum time durations and frequencies for each game based on the individual dog's needs, but this is often only 6-15 minutes a day per dog in total.
+I recommend minimum and maximum time durations and frequencies for each game based on the individual dog's needs, but this is often only around 5-15 minutes a day per dog in total.
 Playing these training games with your dog regularly helps them get the most out of training, and provides enrichment and bonding time with you as well.

 Yes, I am Certified as a Professional Dog Trainer by Absolute Dogs, which is based in Devon, England.
 Certification is not required for dog trainers in Texas, so ask first before allowing anyone to handle your dog.
 I continually refresh my education and study dog training topics through many avenues.
 I am also a Professional Member of the Association of Professional Dog Trainers.
 I am insured both personally and as a pet professional, and I take numerous precautions to protect the health and safety of all dogs and pets I come in contact with.
 I require up to date vaccination records for all dogs and maintain strict standards for quality and cleanliness of all gear and food I use with clients.